opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

   ]
 ```

-If we append the tile matrix set id to this url, we will get the description of one specific tile matrix set, as we can see in the example bellow, generated with this request:
+If we append the tile matrix set id to this url, we will get the description of one specific tile matrix set, as we can see in the example below, generated with this request:

 <https://demo.ldproxy.net/daraa/tileMatrixSets/WebMercatorQuad?f=json>